 When we were in Koh Samui a couple of days earlier this year, we were driving around hungry looking for a place to eat.
 Eventually, we stopped at a place called Tumlai By Copacabana.
 Boy, are we happy we ended up here!
 We loved the food so much we decided to come back the next day.
 I also brought my camera.

-The Mu Ko Ang Thong National Park is a popular day tour 90 minutes offshore Koh Samui.
-Known as the Golden Basin, this archipelago of 42 islands covers 250 square kilometers featuring limestone cliffs, caves and hidden lagoons.
+The Mu Ko Ang Thong National Park is a popular day tour 90 minutes from Koh Samui.
+Known as the Golden Basin, this archipelago of 42 islands covers 250 square kilometers featuring limestone cliffs, caves, and hidden lagoons.
 While the movie The Beach was filmed on Phi Phi islands, the original novel by Alex Garland was inspired by the islands of this park.

-Most day tours include lunch, sea kayaking and snorkeling.
+Most day tours include lunch, sea kayaking, and snorkeling.
 We booked Samui Island Tour via our hotel, and I can highly recommend them.
-It was a long day; picked up at hotel 7:30 in the morning, and dropped off 5 p.m.
+It was a long day; picked up at the hotel at 7:30 in the morning, and dropped off at 5 p.m.
 Tired but very happy with the trip.

 I have spent to little time on Koh Samui to give you a deeper presentation – but enough time to see some of the most famous and popular attractions, which I will list in this post.
 Koh Samui, located in the Gulf of Thailand, is the second largest island in Thailand after Phuket.
 Samui has its own airport which handles international as well as national flights.
 But if you’re already in southern Thailand you should take the ferry from Surat Thani (Donsak Pier), which takes about 1 hour and a half.